annacakes281/property-price-predictor/README.md

 ## Unfixed Bugs
-* The only unfixed bug is the *streamlit* warning regarding <code>st.cache is deprecated.
+* One unfixed bug is the *streamlit* warning regarding <code>st.cache is deprecated.
 Please use one of Streamlit's new caching commands, st.cache_data or st.cache_resource.</code> despite the commands being used, the warning does not disappear.
+* Another bug noticed after deployment and not fixed due to time constraints and a struggle with getting project deployed with under 500mb slug is that any *years* show up with a comma.

 ## Deployment